-Ask us : in certain cases, possibilities for carrying holiday forward are stipulated by law (illness, workplace accidents).
-But if the employee falls ill during his leave, it is not extended.
+Ask us: in certain cases, possibilities for carrying holiday forward are stipulated by law (maternity, paternity, parental education leave, illness, workplace accidents).

 ORDER FOR TAKING HOLIDAYS

 The order for taking holidays is set by the company agreement or otherwise by the sector agreement or it is fixed by the employer, after consulting the social and economic committee.